Do I need a referral to see a psychologist?

 Do the Medicare rebates fully cover costs?

 Unfortunately not.
-Our sessions are $160 for a 50 minute session, and the Medicare rebate is $84.80 so there is about a $75 out of pocket cost for each psychology visit.
+Our private and Medicare sessions are $170 for a 50 minute session, and the Medicare rebate is about half of that amount and so the out of pocket cost for each psychology visit is going to be around $85.

 Do you bulk bill sessions?